Meet Our Guides

 JB's Bio

 James Brown, aka “JB,” was one of the principal owners of SWS Mountain Guides with over 20 yrs of guiding experience.
 After college, “JB” moved to the mountains of Wyoming and Utah to live his passion.
-JB has climbed or guided in almost every significant range in the US and four continents.
-He guided for SWS in the Cascades, Eastern Sierra, and Internationally.
-In addition to his guiding career, JB is also an avid backcountry skier and ski mountaineer.
-If you can’t find him skiing big mountain lines in the winter, you can find him teaching, guiding, or mentoring in the western mountains’ mountain ranges.
+JB climbed or guided in almost every significant range in the US and four continents.
+With SWS, he guided in the Cascades, Eastern Sierra, and Internationally.
+In addition to his guiding career, JB was also an avid backcountry skier and ski mountaineer.
+If you couldn’t find him skiing big mountain lines in the winter, you could find him teaching, guiding, or mentoring in the western mountains’ mountain ranges.

 • IFMGA Guide